cocos3d/cocos3d/Templates/Xcode/cocos3d-app-base.xctemplate/README!.md

 'hello-world.pod' from the Resources folder of your project!

-cocos2d & OpenGL ES Version Compatibility
+Cocos2D & OpenGL ES Version Compatibility
 -----------------------------------------

-cocos3d under iOS and Android is compatible with `cocos2d` `2.1`, for using programmable-pipeline OpenGL ES 2.0, and is compatible with `cocos2d` `1.1`, for using fixed-pipeline OpenGL ES 1.1.
+Cocos3D under iOS and Android is compatible with `Cocos2D` `3.x` and `Cocos2D` `2.1`, for
+using programmable-pipeline OpenGL ES 2.0, and is compatible with `Cocos2D` `1.1`, for using fixed-pipeline OpenGL ES 1.1.

-cocos3d under OSX is compatible with `cocos2d` `2.1`, for using programmable-pipeline OpenGL (OSX). cocos3d is not compatible with `cocos2d` `1.1` under OSX.
+Cocos3D under OSX is compatible with `Cocos2D` `3.x` and `Cocos2D` `2.1`, for using
+programmable-pipeline OpenGL (OSX).
+Cocos3D is not compatible with `Cocos2D` `1.1` under OSX.

-By linking to cocos2d 2.1, you will automatically use OpenGL ES 2.0, and by linking to cocos2d 1.1, you will automatically use OpenGL ES 1.1.
-Because of this, you cannot mix the use of OpenGL ES 2.0 and 1.1 within a single application.

-This template application will use whichever version of cocos2d you indicated when you ran the install_cocos3d.sh script.
-You can easily change the version of cocos2d that is linked to this project by following these steps within Xcode:

-1. Delete the reference to the cocos2d group in the Xcode Project Navigator panel.
-2. Run the install_cocos3d script and identify the new version of cocos2d to be linked.
-3. Add the newly linked cocos2d files to the project by dragging the cocos2d folder from the cocos3d distribution folder to the Xcode Project Navigator panel.
-When prompted for the target to add the source code to, select the `cocos2d` target.
+Choosing the appropriate Cocos3D template will automatically link to the corresponding version of the `Cocos2D` library, if it exists in your template environment.
+You must ensure that you have downloaded the appropriate version of `Cocos2D`, and have installed its templates.

 Creating POD 3D Model Files
 ---------------------------

-cocos3d reads 3D model content from POD files.
+Cocos3D reads 3D model content from POD files.

 If you are using Blender, Maya, or 3DS Max as your 3D editor, you can install the PVRGeoPOD plugin from Imagination Technologies to export directly from your editor to the POD file format.